 Federal Minister of Finance Dr. Hans Jörg Schelling represents Austria on the World Bank Board of Governors, the Bank’s senior decision-making body.
 The governors, usually ministers of finance or development, meet twice a year.
 They have the power to admit and suspend members of the World Bank Group, increase or decrease the authorized capital stock, determine the distribution of the net income of the Bank, and decide on the World Bank Group’s overall strategic direction.
-Edith Frauwallner, deputy director general, Federal Ministry of Finance, serves as alternate governor.
+Harald Waiglein, Director General, Federal Ministry of Finance, serves as alternate governor.

 World Bank Executive Director

 The governor delegates responsibility for overseeing the day-to-day business of Austria’s interests at the Bank to the executive director (ED) for Austria.
 EDs reside in Washington and normally meet twice a week to decide on borrowing and financial questions, projects, and policies that impact World Bank Group general operations.
 Austria’s representation on the boards of IBRD, IFC, IDA, and MIGA is shared with Belarus, Belgium, Czech Republic, Hungary, Kosovo, Luxembourg, Slovak Republic, Slovenia, and Turkey. is Mr. Franciscus Godts (Belgium) is the current ED representing the constituency on the 25-member World Bank Board of Executive Directors, and Ms. Gulsum Yazganarikan (Turkey) is the alternate executive director.